cs50nestm/cs50labs/functions/README.md

 One thing we **don't** need to know is **how the function works inside**!
 You don't have to know anything that goes on inside of the function.

+We can write our own functions as well!
+Once we've taken the time to program and debug your function, we can use it over and over again in multiple programs.
+Using functions, our code becomes **simpler**, more **organized**, and **easier to debug**!